Robpol86/colorclass/README.rst

 Piped Command Line
 ==================

-It is possible to pipe curly-bracket tagged text to Python in the command line to produce color text.
+It is possible to pipe curly-bracket tagged (or regular ANSI coded) text to Python in the command line to produce color text.
 Some examples:

 .. code:: bash